1994 United States House of Representatives elections in Tennessee

-The 1994 congressional elections in Tennessee was held on November 8, 1994, to determine who will represent the state of Tennessee in the United States House of Representatives.
+The 1994 congressional elections in Tennessee were held on November 8, 1994, to determine who would represent the state of Tennessee in the United States House of Representatives.

-Following the 1994 elections, Republicans gained 2 seats, putting the Tennessee delegation at a 5-4 Republican majority.
+Following the 1994 elections, Republicans gained two seats, putting the Tennessee delegation at a 5-4 Republican majority.
 The last time Republicans won a majority in the House delegation was in 1972.